 Do you have a bridge group to play with?
 If not, here are some suggestions on how to start a group:

 A summary of all 10 beginner lessons on this website (Step 1 and Step 2) is available in a handy booklet: “Pocket Guide for Beginner Bridge.”
 Click here for more info.
 Many of my readers have ordered this and benefited from it.

 My beginner groups also found the bridge placemats to be helpful.

 Please note that my lessons follow a 5-card major bidding system (ACBL), commonly used by bridge players today, but simplified for a beginner.
 There are many variations in the rules, so be aware that other players may use slightly different and more complex bids and conventions.
 What is most important is that you and your partner use the same rules in order to communicate accurately with each other.
+We refer to this as “partnership agreement.”
 Also, as you acquire more knowledge, your bidding will likely become more complex, but these bids will give you a good, solid base for bidding at a beginner level.

 The bidding system called “2 Over 1” is now being used and taught quite extensively.
 It is my opinion that it is easier for beginners to learn the Standard American Bridge rules to start as there are not quite so many things to remember all at once, and then add the 2 Over 1 system afterwards, if you wish.
 I play both systems and find they each have advantages and disadvantages.
 I have added three introductory beginner lessons on 2 Over 1 on my website so you can get a sense of how it differs from Standard American Bridge!
 No matter which system is used, accurate communication between partners, and the ability to play out the hand, whether as declarer or on defence, are keys to success in bridge.